•

 Episode 14: Women Empowerment

-This episode of A’aiyo Jani focuses on woman empowerment through the journey of a young woman who chose the career as a development worker and supports her family.
-The episode also features a short drama emphasising the importance of a girl's education and seeking career, as well as supporting their family.
+This episode focuses on women’s empowerment through the journey of a young woman who becomes a development worker and supports her family.
+It also covers the importance of a girl's education and careers, even as they support their families.

-This episode of A’aiyo Jani starts with a monologue of an adolescent girl where she describes how different situations affected her mental health.
-The drama is followed by a presenter-led discussion where an expert discusses how to deal with this kind of situation and the importance of mental health.
+This episode includes a monologue by an adolescent girl who discusses her mental health followed by a presenter-led discussion about dealing with this situation and the importance of mental health.

 Episode 17: Addressing worries about mental health | related discussion guide in Bangla

-This episode of A’aiyo Jani deals with how to take care of personal hygiene.
-Follow by a short drama an expert on the topic, discusses the practices need to be followed to maintain personal hygiene.
+This episode includes a short drama and an expert on the topic, who discusses the practices which need to be followed to maintain personal hygiene.

-This episode of A’aiyo Jani focuses on the harmful effects of drug addiction.
-Followed by a short drama on drug addiction, an expert discusses the harmful effects of drug addiction and how to stay away from it.
+This episode focuses on the harmful effects of drug addiction.
+Following a drama about drug addiction, an expert discusses the harmful effects of drug addiction and how to avoid it.

-This episode of A’aiyo Jani is targeted for Mother Care Group focusing on the importance of homestead gardening.
+This episode is about the importance of homestead gardening.
 Followed by a gardener's interview, an expert discusses how homestead gardening can be helpful for the family.

 Episode 22: Rickets | related discussion guide in Bangla

-This episode of A’aiyo Jani starts with a drama.
-The drama is about a family.
-They have a child who has the symptoms of Rickets.
-But as they believe traditional misconceptions of Rickets, they can’t decide what to do, and finally, they get some clue about how to approach the treatment.
-The drama is followed by a presenter-led discussion where an expert discusses the symptoms, reason, and treatment of Rickets.
+This episode features a child who has the symptoms of Rickets.
+The family has traditional misconceptions of Rickets and can’t decide what to do.
+The drama is followed by a presenter-led discussion where an expert discusses the symptoms, reasons, and treatment of Rickets.

 Episode 23: Selfcare | related discussion guide in Bangla